FAQsFrequently Asked Naturopathic Questions

-Virtually all acute and chronic conditions may benefit from the treatment of Naturopathic Physicians.
+Virtually all acute and chronic conditions may benefit from the treatment of Naturopathic Doctors.
 Medical emergencies are referred to the local hospitals.
-All groups of people come to visit naturopathic physicians.
+All groups of people come to visit naturopathic doctors.
 People who are sick and can not get better by allopathic treatment.
 People who cannot tolerate allopathic medicine because of allergic reactions or other side effects.
 People who are health conscious and want to avoid chemicals.
 For counseling to improve their nutritional and physical benefits.
 Older people who are more vulnerable and are taking too many drugs.
 Children and adults for nutritional help, as well for disease preventions and treatments.
 Dr. Hayduk treats sick people, not diseases.

 But More Specifically: